LADI/jack-select/README.md

 If you want to install **jack-select** from a Git repository clone, you'll also need the Python [docutils](http://docutils.sourceforge.net) to build the man page from the ReST source.
-If you want to create the ReST version of the README from the Markdown source, you'll also need [pandoc](http://pandoc.org/) (only neccessary when you want to create a source distribution archive).

 [JACK]: http://jackaudio.org/